How to use

 Clipboard history3

-It is also useful in Numbers.
+This feature is also useful in Numbers.

-Save the entered text
+Save entered text

 Get a list of file and folder names